-Holiday get-togethers can be more stressful than festive for families with asthma.
-All year long, you work hard to control asthma symptoms, carefully staying away from allergens and irritants that take your breath away.
-Now you face a full plate of family traditions and personal habits that threaten to wreak havoc with your health – or the health of your child.
+For people with asthma, the holidays can be more stressful than festive.
+All year long, you work hard to control asthma symptoms.
+You carefully stay away from allergens and irritants that take your breath away.
+Now you face a full plate of family traditions and personal habits that threaten to wreak havoc on your health – or the health of your child.

-Before the holidays, schedule an appointment with a doctor to review your or your child’s Asthma Action Plan so that you’re prepared for potential triggers and you know what medications to take to keep symptoms under control.
+Before the holidays, schedule an appointment with your doctor to review your or your child’s Asthma Action Plan.
+It’s important to be prepared for potential triggers and know what medications to use to control symptoms.

 - Cigarette smoke is one of the most common asthma triggers.
-If family members smoke around you or a loved one with asthma, then it may be best not to celebrate the holidays with them.
+If family members smoke during the holiday gathering, keep your distance from them while they’re smoking and afterwards.
+If you have severe asthma, it may be best to not go at all.

-- Respiratory viruses and cold air can worsen asthma symptoms.
-Because people tend to travel and socialize more around winter holidays, they’re more likely to be exposed to cold air and viruses that cause colds and flu.
-Although some contact is unavoidable, steer clear of people who are coughing, sneezing and sniffling.
-Don’t share food or drinks and try not to kiss someone who is sick.
+- Respiratory viruses can worsen asthma symptoms.
+Because people travel and socialize more around winter holidays, they are more likely to be exposed to viruses.
+Although some contact is unavoidable, try to steer clear of people who are coughing, sneezing and sniffling.
+Don’t share food or drinks and avoid kissing someone who is sick.

 - Get the flu vaccine.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends flu shot to everyone over 6 months of age.
-Getting a flu shot is even more important this year during the pandemic.
-The flu shot is an essential part of protecting your health and your family’s health.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends the flu shot to everyone over 6 months of age.
+The flu vaccine is an essential part of protecting your health and your family’s health.

 - If you are allergic to dog or cat dander, you may need to pre-treat your asthma before you arrive.
 Ask the host if the pet can stay in another part of the house while you’re there.

-- Pace yourself.
-Be selective about which gatherings you’re going to attend and get plenty of rest during the holiday season.
+- Pace yourself during the holidays.
+Be selective about which parties you’re going to attend and get plenty of rest during the holiday season.

 Can Christmas trees cause asthma and allergy symptoms?

-When you bring your Christmas tree home, first wash it outside with a garden hose, focusing on the trunk.
-This helps remove mold spores, pollen and terpene, an allergenic substance found in the sap of trees.
+When you bring your Christmas tree home, first wash it outside with a garden hose.
+Focus on the trunk.
+Washing it helps remove mold spores, pollen and terpene, an allergenic substance found in the sap of trees.

-Bring the tree inside once it’s fully dry, but keep in mind the piney fragrance of the tree may irritate some people with asthma and allergies.
+Bring the tree inside once it’s fully dry.
+Keep in mind the piney fragrance of the tree may irritate some people with asthma and allergies.

 If you use an artificial tree, make sure it’s free of dust from storage.

-What are some strategies for hosting or attending holiday parties if you or your child has food or latex allergies?
+What are some tips for holiday parties if you or your child have food allergies?

 - A self-basting Thanksgiving turkey may have dairy, soy and wheat.